anatmen/sample_lua/README.md

 # sample_lua
-A few part of lua code
+Only a tiny part of lua code for code-style and quality check.